NathanApple/Upload-Binus-SOCS-From-Terminal/README.md

 # Upload-Binus-SOCS-From-Terminal
+Please star the github project to save the repository
 ## Instalation
 Put script.py at working directory ( please put at same folder with the filename that will be uploaded )